fbpx

 The program was attended by dozens of No Longer Bound alumni as well as local veterans, community supporters and the current residents of No Longer Bound.
 Also in attendance was LTC Michael Mizel, President of Johns Creek Veterans Association who sponsored Harden’s nomination.
 According to Mizel, Harden is the only inductee into the Hall of Fame to ever receive an unanimous vote from the state-wide committee.

-Senior staff member Bill Eubanks interviewed Harden on his journey from Vietnam to Washington D.C., into the pit of addiction and through the spiritual transformation that led him to founding No Longer Bound.
+In addition to U.S. Representative Rich McCormick presenting the awads, senior staff member Bill Eubanks interviewed Harden on his journey from Vietnam to Washington D.C., into the pit of addiction and through the spiritual transformation that led him to founding No Longer Bound.
 The two men reminisced on the hardship of building an addiction treatment program from the ground up, telling many stories of needing food and resources and how God always provided.

-Harden said you would think the hardest challenge would be raising money.
 But for him, the hardest thing was always the men who didn’t make it.
 Early on, he asked God if He would take credit for the men who didn’t make it, saying he would take credit for the men who changed their lives.
 But God answered that He would take credit for both or Harden could take both.

 “So, I gave them all to God,” he said.